chrjl/jsonresume--react-generator/docs/Notes.md

 >
 > - [ ] migrate to Typescript

+> TODO: layout
+>
+> - [ ] Basics: split into two lines if there is more than one profile

 ## App

 Render React (ab)using CSS to force the app into paper size (using border box sizing, and width and padding specified in inches) and present a page that can be printed exactly as seen in browser.

+### Resume file

+Resume data is rendered from the `resume` object, stored as a React state variable.

+- On first load, the app tries to render the file at `public/resume.json` by fetching URL `/resume.json`.
+- [ ] TODO: Button to load/refresh from URL
+- [ ] TODO: Button to upload local file
+- [ ] TODO: JSON editor

 ### Authoring